aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/help-text-options.rst

 ``--print-options`` Option
 --------------------------

-This options prints the options selected for one specific scan command.
+This option prints the options selected for one specific scan command.

 If we run this command::